LOADING ...

 and more in Nashville in the following

-When we both wound up there
+When we both wound up moving

 in Nashville as

-Workshop studio about ten years ago
+Creative Workshop studio about ten ago

-Well the universe must have been
+Well the universe must been working

-worth saving he ordered the dumpster bin
+worth before he ordered the dumpster bin

 for Buzz when I was for his publishing company